aldente0/task-treker-api/README.md

 POST /api/tasks/{project_id} - creating a task.
 Expects form-data with the keys: type_id, status_id, title, description.

 POST /api/task/{task_id} - updating the task.
-Expects form-data with the keys: type_id, status_id, title, description, _method:put (needed for the correct operation of the put method).
+Expects form-data with any of keys: type_id, status_id, title or description and (required) _method:put (needed for the correct operation of the put method).

 or